fhiso/basic-concepts/basic-concepts.md

 ### The type property

-{.note}  This section defines a *property* to denote *type* of a *term*.
+{.note}  This section defines a *property term* to denote *type* of *subject*.
 It is part of the infrastructure for defining extensions to FHISO standards or new, compatible standards, and is used by applications during *discovery*, support for which is *optional*.

 The *type* of a *term*, as introduced in §4.3, is a piece of information which *should* normally be provided, albeit often implicitly, when defining a *term*.
-As such it needs a *property* to represent it.
+As such it needs a *property term* to represent it.
 This standard uses the `rdf:type` *term* for this purpose:

 : Property definition